 During the remainder of the passage to Disco we experienced remarkably fine weather with occasional northerly winds.
 When sufficiently calm the two ships steamed slowly to the northward at about ten miles' distance from the land, sail being used whenever the wind was strong enough to enable us to make headway.
 The dark-coloured lowlands were observed to be generally bare of snow, with here and there a snowfilled ravine, but at an altitude of some 600 or 800 feet there was much unmelted snow still left on the hill sides.
-In the upper lands the glacier-filled valleys bridged the whole into a fairly level white surface, above which the higher mountain tops occasionally broke through the clouds, at so great an altitude as to render their outline scarcely distinguishable.

-Only a few stray icebergs were sighted until we had passed Knight Island in latitude 67° N.; but on approaching Disco Bay, the most southern large birthplace of icebergs on the west Greenland shore, a great number were met with; the northerly running current evidently wedges them away from the Greenland coast south of Holsteinborg.
+Only a few stray icebergs were sighted until we had passed the Knight Islands, in latitude 67° N.; but on approaching Disco Bay, the most southern large birthplace of icebergs on the west Greenland shore, a great number were met with; the northerly running current evidently wedges them away from the Greenland coast south of Holsteinborg.